odewahn/genai-content-workflow-demo/README.md

 # Prompt Templates

-Once you have content downloaded, you can start defining the kinds of prompts you want to perform on it.
+Once you have content downloaded, you can start defining the kinds of prompts you want to perform with it.
 Prompts are defined using the [jinja templating language](https://jinja.palletsprojects.com/en/3.1.x/templates/).

 ## Setup